gisaia/arlas_playground/docs/docs/tutorials/ais/ais_tutorial.md

 We **interpolate** the cells **colors** to the number of boats positions in each cell.
 That's why we choose **Hits count** that we normalise and choose a color palette.

-In the visibility tab, we can also set the **Minimum Features** number at 10000 to switch correctly with the created [location layer](#location-layer-colored-by-ship-type).
+In the visibility tab, we can also set the **Minimum Features** number to 10000 to switch correctly with the created [location layer](#location-layer-colored-by-ship-type).

-After saving this layer, we can again visualise it and explore where the positions are geographically in the preview tab
+After saving this layer, we can again visualise it and explore where the positions are geographically in the `Preview` tab.

 ![Boats positions geographical distribution](./images/ais_distribution_layer_preview.png)
 <p align="center" style="font-style: italic;" >